3 Fun Speaking Activities for Comparative Adjectives

 How to Play:

-- Student A reads aloud the first sentence from the top of their page, filling in the gap with the comparative adjective they think should be there.
+Student A reads aloud the first sentence from the top of their page, filling in the gap with the comparative adjective they think should be there.
 If they have guessed correctly, they win 5 points.
-(Remember, Student B has all the answers at the bottom of their page.)
+Because Student B has all the answers at the bottom of their page, she/he is the one who awards or denies the points.
 If Student A’s guess is incorrect, they can try twice more.
 If they guess the second time correctly, they win 3 points.
 Third time is the charm?
 They get one point.
 But, if they missed all three times, Student B reads the sentence to them with the correct comparative adjective.

 Goal: Students ask questions using comparative adjectives, record answers, and write a one-sentence summary for the results of each question.